Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 By Car:

 The journey from Theth to Tirana takes 3.5 hours.
-You don’t need a 4×4 as the road to Theth is now paved and safe to drive on.
+You don’t need a 4×4, as the road to Theth is now paved and safe to drive on.

 By Bus:

 It’s possible to take a bus from Theth to Tirana.
-You’ll need to first take a shared shuttle bus to Shkoder (or taxi).
+You’ll need to first book a shared shuttle bus to Shkoder (or taxi).
 From there, there are buses running every 30 minutes to Tirana.
 The journey takes 2 hours and costs 400 LEK (3.60 USD), so it’s very cheap.

 Where to Stay in Tirana